menu

 Occupations and Workforce

-Pavo is a blue-collar town, with 52.77% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Pavo is generally considered to be a blue-collar town.
+52.77% of the Pavo workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Pavo is a city of construction workers and builders, service providers, and managers.
 There are especially a lot of people living in Pavo who work in management occupations (12.38%), maintenance occupations (10.10%), and sales jobs (7.82%).

 Setting & Lifestyle